 Why don't I have a credit score?

 Your credit score is generated based on the information in your credit file.
-You may not have a credit score if you have very little or no recent credit history, or if the information held on you by the credit bureau is under a previous name or address.
+You may not have a credit score if you have very little or no recent credit history or if the information held on you by the credit reporting body is under a previous name or address.

 Is this my only credit score?

 A common myth is that there is only one credit score.
 In reality, you will have many credit scores.
 Each credit reporting body that holds a credit file about you can provide you a credit score.
 Even your credit provider may calculate your credit score based on the information they have about you.

 I earn a lot of money, why is my credit score low?

 Your credit score does not take into account any information about your income, investments or assets.
 Your credit score is only based on your credit history.